 A cough is the main way that the body expels any foreign objects from the lungs—such as microbes, fluids, or irritants such as molds, pollen, or dust.
-When the lungs get overwhelmed or irritated from these objects, it pushes air out to help clear its way.
-A cough can be a symptom related to an infection from a virus/bacteria, or environmental toxin.
-Coughs may be short-lived or chronic in nature, and they are the body's way in asking for help and a further inspection of what is happening within the respiratory system.
+When the lungs get overwhelmed or irritated by these objects, it pushes air out to help clear its way.
+A cough can be a symptom related to an infection from a virus/bacteria, or an environmental toxin.
+Coughs may be short-lived or chronic in nature, and they are the body's way of asking for help and a further inspection of what is happening within the respiratory system.

-From a Traditional Chinese Medicine perspective, your lungs are classified within the "Tai-Yin" system (referred to as the "Lung-Spleen" system) and the Metal Element (Lung/ Large Intestine), yin-yang respectively.
+From a Traditional Chinese Medicine perspective, your lungs are classified within the "Tai-Yin" system (referred to as the "Lung-Spleen" system) and the Metal Element (Lung/ Large Intestine), yin-yang, respectively.

 Categorizing Your Coughs